 Is there an age restriction?

-Yes, you must have a Victorian Driver’s license and be 18 years of age or older to join Victoria Police, there is no upper age restriction.
+Yes, you must have a Victorian Driver’s licence and be 18 years of age or older to join Victoria Police, there is no upper age restriction.

 If you are under 21 years of age, you must have passed the Victorian Certificate of Education (VCE) or equivalent (Senior Level Victorian Certificate of Applied Learning (VCAL) is accepted).
 There are no pre-requisite subjects and no Equivalent National Tertiary Entrance Rank (ENTER) requirements.